Media contacts

 - Train Depot: Step inside to learn how the railroad transformed Las Vegas from a dusty desert watering stop to one of the world's most exciting destinations.
 Here you'll also be able to try your hand at sending a message in Morse code using a telegraph machine, use a train whistle to alert townspeople, and catch up on the news of the day at a vintage newsstand.

 - Railroad Cottages: The railroad cottages housed railroad workers and their families and were considered the finest homes in town in their day.
-Four of the 64 cottages built by the railroad in 1909-1911 were relocated to the Springs Preserve for restoration and preservation.
-Tour one restored to its original pre-1911 condition, listen to music from times gone by on an antique Victrola, see what's cooking for dinner and peek inside the bedrooms to glimpse furnishings of the day.
+Four of the 64 cottages built by the railroad in 1909-1911 were relocated to the Springs Preserve in 2006 for restoration and preservation.
+Tour one of the cottages restored to its original pre-1911 condition, listen to music from times gone by on an antique Victrola, see what's cooking for dinner and peek inside the bedrooms to glimpse furnishings of the day.

 - The Lincoln Hotel: The Lincoln Hotel catered to some of Las Vegas' first tourists and railroad workers.
 Featuring Mission-style architecture, the hotel provided "good, clean beds" for as little as 25 cents.
 Check-in at the hotel, sign your name to the guestbook register and take a tour of the hotel’s "luxurious" accommodations.

 - Majestic Theater: Town visitors and Las Vegas locals gathered at the Majestic Theatre to see the latest films of the day.
 Kick back and enjoy film clips from the early 1900s, when films were silent and black and white.
-The Preserve will present the "Airdome" version of the Theater, which was a place for outdoor films when the summer heat in the theater became too stifling for patrons.
+The Preserve features the "Airdome" version of the theater, which was a place for outdoor films when the summer heat in the theater became too stifling for patrons.

 - Mercantile: Mercantile stores provided a wide assortment of goods to Las Vegas residents.
 You could buy nearly anything including mining gear, food and fabrics.
-Explore a wide assortment of antique provisions, try on clothing of the day, weigh goods and ring up your selections on an authentic period cash register.
+Explore a wide assortment of antique provisions, weigh goods and ring up your selections on an authentic period cash register.

 - First State Bank: The First State Bank was a financial rock of the Las Vegas community.
 In its early years, the bank accepted both currency and precious metals.
 The bank building also housed the Post Office.
 Weigh precious metals on an assay scale.
 Sign, seal and deliver a completed assay slip to the Nature Exchange and trade it in for a piece of iron pyrite (fool's gold.)